-- 1. Only core-edge fabrics that use M14, B64 or M48 switches in the core are supported.
+1. Fabrics that use M14, B64 or M48 switches in the core are supported.
 Any other supported Brocade switches may be used as edge switches in this configuration.
-The SVC ports and backend storage must all be connected to the core switches. - 2.
-The core M48 and B64s must be running at least the 5.1.0c firmware - 3.
-The core M14s must be running at least the 5.0.5a firmware.
+The SVC ports and backend storage must all be connected to the core switches.

+2. The core M48 and B64s must be running at least the 5.1.0c firmware

+3. The core M14s must be running at least the 5.0.5a firmware.